 Mr. Money Mustache once did a post on how he “wasted” $1,ooo and what it made him feel like on a trip to some Ski Town out west.
-While he might not be able to relate to “wasting” money, I just came from that world and sort of miss it.
-We have spent a little over a month in this new “frugal lifestyle” and I can say that we miss the trappings of spending ridiculous amounts.
-However, we got to revisit our old ways of spending and then some when we flew (all expenses paid and first class) to Brussels, Belgium last week.
+While he might not be able to relate to “wasting” money, I just came from that world and miss it.
+We have spent a little over a month in this new “frugal lifestyle” and I can say that we miss the trappings of spending ridiculous amounts of money.
+We got to revisit our old ways of spending and then some when we flew all expenses paid and first class to Brussels, Belgium last week.

 After stuffing my face and polishing off a few more adult beverages, I hit the recline button and enjoyed a few hours of alcohol/food induced slumber.
 Similar to that evening nap you take on Thanksgiving after too much turkey.
 Not the best sleep but still pretty good.
-After which you are awakened to enjoy a nice bowl of cereal and fresh fruit with a drink of your choice.
+At some point you are awakened to enjoy a nice bowl of cereal and fresh fruit with a drink of your choice.
 Mimosa anyone?

 This ridiculous story doesn’t even include the part about free drinks in the VIP lounge and the lunch we had at Outback Steakhouse.
 All courtesy of Mrs. Grump’s employer.

-The same trip with a frugal mindset would have cost maybe 25% of what MG’s employer spent, maybe even less.
-The old Grump’s may have booked this trip for themselves some day in the future if we kept up with life inflation.
+The same trip with a frugal mindset would have cost maybe 25% of what MG’s employer spent, possibly less.
+The old Grump’s may have booked this trip for themselves in the future had we kept up with life inflation.
 However, I can rest assured knowing we will not be swindled by an airline anytime soon.
 The Grump’s hard earned money will not be spent on a few more inches of leg room and some cheap cut of steak.